finbourne/luminesce-sdk-csharp/sdk/docs/CertificateManagementApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CertificateManagementApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CertificateManagementApi>();
             var type = new CertificateType?(); // CertificateType? | User or Domain level cert (Domain level requires additional entitlements) (optional) var fileType = new CertificateFileType?(); // CertificateFileType? | Should the public key or private key be downloaded? (both must be in place to run providers) (optional)